Overwatch (video game): Plot

 The backstory to Overwatch is described through animated shorts and other information distributed by Blizzard in promoting the game.

-Overwatch is set sixty years into the future of a fictionalized Earth, thirty years after the resolution of what is known as the "Omnic Crisis."
+Overwatch was set sixty years into the future of a fictionalized Earth, thirty years after the resolution of what is known as the "Omnic Crisis."
 Before the Omnic Crisis, humanity had been in a golden age of prosperity and technology development.
-Humans developed robots with artificial intelligence called "Omnics", which were put to use to achieve economic equality, and began to be treated as people in their own right.
+Humans developed robots with artificial intelligence called "omnics", which were put to use to achieve economic equality, and began to be treated as people in their own right.
 The Omnic Crisis began when the worldwide automated "omnium" facilities that produced them started producing a series of lethal, hostile robots that attacked humankind.
-After individual nations' efforts failed to ward off the Omnics, the United Nations quickly formed Overwatch, an international task force designed to combat this threat and restore order.
+After individual nations' efforts failed to ward off the omnics, the United Nations quickly formed Overwatch, an international task force designed to combat this threat and restore order.

 Two veteran soldiers from the Soldier Enhancement Program were put in charge of Overwatch: Gabriel Reyes and Jack Morrison.
 Though Overwatch successfully quelled the robotic uprising and brought many talented individuals to the forefront, a rift developed between Reyes and Morrison due to Reyes being the official leader of the group despite everyone viewing the more popular Morrison as their true leader.
 Eventually, Morrison was made the leader of Overwatch while Reyes was given charge of Blackwatch, Overwatch's covert operations division, fighting terrorist organizations like Talon, a group that appears to be trying to start a second Omnic Crisis, and Null Sector, a group of Omnics that revolted against the society that persecuted Omnics following the first Crisis.
 Overwatch continued to maintain peace across the world for several decades in what came to be called the "Overwatch Generation" as the team gained more members, but the rift between Morrison and Reyes intensified.
 One night, Blackwatch was dispatched to arrest a notorious mobster with ties to Talon.
 After infiltrating the compound, Reyes chose to execute the mobster rather than let him buy his way out of prison.
 This action caused Blackwatch and their less heroic actions to be exposed to the public.
 Several allegations of wrongdoing and failures were leveled at Overwatch, leading to a public outcry against the organization and in-fighting between its members, prompting the UN to investigate the situation.
 During this, an explosion destroyed Overwatch's headquarters in Switzerland, purportedly killing Morrison and Reyes among others.
 The UN passed the Petras Act, which dismantled Overwatch and forbade any Overwatch-type activity.